 Tip: Go on a Sunday ‘cos there’s a good chance you will come across 1 or more traditional wedding procession(s) at the temple grounds.
 If it’s mid-November (the Sunday closest to 15 Nov), you might even see Shichi-Go-San (meaning 7-5-3) Festival at the temple grounds.
-I was lucky and was at Meiji Shrine coincidentally on that particular Sunday (blogpost here)!
+I was lucky and was at Meiji Shrine coincidentally on that particular Shichi-Go-San Sunday!

-Don’t Miss: Takeshita Street / Cat Street – Shopping!
+Don’t Miss: Takeshita Street, Cat Street & endless shopping!

 The standalone shops scattered all over Harajuku are rather ‘indie‘.
 There’re plenty of independent brands selling everything fashion, to shops specializing in pre-loved (2nd-hand) clothing.
 I also enjoy admiring the quirky shop decors here.
 I usually start my Harajuku tour from Takeshita-Dori onwards and freely explore from here.

 If no one told you, the entire Harajuku is a shopping heaven.

 Tip: Takeshita Dori is a straight path down, till you come to a road.
-Head right, go further down till you’re at a big main road intersection, turn left, you’re at Ometesando.
+Turn right then walk further down till you’re at a big main road intersection.
+From there, turn left, you’re at Ometesando.
 (Scroll down for a map to orientate.)

 Don’t Miss: Omotesando & back alleys – Shopping!

 Nicknamed the ‘Champs-Elysee of Tokyo’, this tree-lined stretch called Omotesando has boutiques like Louis Vuitton and Polo Ralph Lauren.
 If you’re not into brands, you can still check out Kiddy Land along this stretch!
 (Scroll down for a map to orientate.)

 Everywhere else behind the left and the right edges of this photos, are shopsssss.